iamnone6512/iamnone6512.github.io/week14jul21/anchor_repayments.md

 The below dashboard shows the current state of the Anchor Protocol with **current outstanding debt at 250M UST.** The **current collateral deposits stand at close to 1 Billion UST with a LTV ratio of 25%.** The dashboard also visualises daily borrows and repayments.
 During the period between May 19th to 23rd the repayments surpassed borrows due to crash in LUNA prices.

+### Key Metrics
+* Deposits 🔺 in both bLUNA & USD with total deposits close to 1 billion USD.
+*

 <iframe width="1024" height="612" src="https://app.powerbi.com/view?r=eyJrIjoiNGFhMDcxNjUtYWZhMC00MDcwLWI3NjYtMjg2YWUzMDZmZTk1IiwidCI6ImIyNzI1YWM4LTMyY2MtNDhjZS1iYTdmLTc4MmFlYjQxNTUwYSJ9" frameborder="0" allowFullScreen="true"></iframe>